Tuplanolla/bmm/README.md

 Aside from these effects the program resembles a pure function.

 The utility program `bmm-filter` removes certain messages from a stream.
-If, for example, `bmm` produces real-time progress reports, they can be stripped away before the results are saved into a file.
+If, for example, `bmm-dem` produces real-time progress reports, they can be stripped away before the results are saved into a file.

 The analysis programs `bmm-sdl` and `bmm-gp`